gaborbernat/bernat-tech/content/posts/pycon-us-2026-typing-summit/index.md

 based) would unlock a nicer-looking version of type manipulation, shorten common annotations, or make `cast` a soft keyword.

 The third area is tooling divergence.
-Making code conform to multiple checkers is hard, users get pushed to pick one and live with its quirks, and tighter consistency across `mypy`, `pyright`, `ty`, and Pyrefly would make everyone's life easier.
+Making code conform to multiple checkers is hard, users end up picking one and living with its quirks, and tighter consistency across `mypy`, `pyright`, `ty`, and Pyrefly would make everyone's life easier.

 Guido grounded the user-pain framing in the